oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Portland OR 97293

-Mailed requests are processed within five weeks from the date the order was received at the Vital Records Office.
-Applicants should include a pre-paid, pre-addressed delivery envelope if the records will be returned by any method other than USPS regular mail.
+Mailed requests are processed within five weeks of the Vital Records Office receiving the order.
+Applicants should include a pre-paid, pre-addressed delivery envelope if the records are to be returned by any method other than USPS regular mail.

 Oregon Vital Records